 How many Special Needs Tickets or Wheelchair Tickets should my student order?

 They should order one ticket for your guest with special needs and another ticket for someone to accompany that person.
 For example, if a grandparent will be attending the ceremony in a wheelchair, two Wheelchair Tickets should be requested.
 Similarly, if a pair of guests needs seats with back support, please order three Special Needs Tickets so that they can be assisted by a member of your party.
 Due to high demand, there is a limited supply of these types of tickets to sit together due to the limited supply.

 How can we make adjustments to the ticket request if our plans change?

 Only the student can make adjustments to guest tickets through their action items page instructions.
+Students can only adjust their tickets when picked up.
 Please note that tickets may only be picked up by the graduate with a valid photo I.D.
 Guest tickets are not required for individual College, Department, or School diploma ceremonies; however, you may be required to R.S.V.P.
-Guest ticket distribution for the University Commencement Ceremony takes place at the Hammes Notre Dame Bookstore the Thursday and Friday prior to Commencement weekend.
+Guest ticket distribution for the University Commencement Ceremony takes place at the Hammes Notre Dame Bookstore the Thursday and Friday prior to Commencement Weekend.

 What if there is severe weather on Sunday morning?